“If you find the current state of the world intolerable … if you yearn for a better future

 . . .
 Revolution Books is the place for you.” – Revolution Books

-Revolution Books is a little-known Manhattan bookstore on W. 26th Street that carries books on revolutionary thought ranging from science, to culture, to political morality and beyond.
+Revolution Books, formerly located in Chelsea, is now a Harlem bookstore at 437 Lenox Avenue that carries books on revolutionary thought ranging from science, to culture, to political morality and beyond.
 The store is beautifully curated and feels really welcoming.
 Assuming that people are looking for books on strong controversial ideas, the space feels safe and the staff is careful to let their customers know that it’s a “no judgement zone.”
 Revolution Books is a space for minds to gather and discuss ways to change what is wrong with the world.